awsdocs/aws-batch-user-guide/doc_source/job_env_vars.md

 This variable is set to the name of the compute environment in which your job is placed\.

 `AWS_BATCH_JOB_ARRAY_INDEX`
 This variable is only set in child array jobs\.
 The array job index begins at 0, and each child job receives a unique index number\.
 For example, an array job with 10 children has index values of 0\-9\.
 You can use this index value to control how your array job children are differentiated\.
-For more information, see [Tutorial: Using the Array Job Index to Control Job Differentiation](array_index_example.md)\.
+For more information, see [Tutorial: Using the array job index to control job differentiation](array_index_example.md)\.

 `AWS_BATCH_JOB_ATTEMPT`
 This variable is set to the job attempt number\.
 The first attempt is numbered 1\.
 For more information, see [Automated Job Retries](job_retries.md)\.